akhilesh9014/prometheus-role/README.md

-Role Name
+Role Name : prometheus-role
 ---------

-This role helps you in setting up monitoring system for your Linux(Ubuntu) systems.
+This role helps you in setting up monitoring system for your Linux(Ubuntu) systems.Strictly not recommended for Production.

 Example Playbook
 ----------------